-Where the rules permit equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components and materials for the fabrication of this equipment that will perform in competition properly.
-Any component of an ATV deemed by the Chief Technical Inspector as necessary for operation must be in place, securely mounted, in proper working order and structurally sound.
-Regardless of previous approval, the permission to use specific components or equipment, including tires and fuel, may be withdrawn for any reason AMA Pro Racing deems in the best interest of competition.
+Where the rules permit equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the racer to select components and materials for the fabrication of this equipment that will perform in competition properly.
+Any component of a race machine deemed by the Chief Technical Inspector as necessary for operation must be in place, securely mounted, in proper working order and structurally sound.
+Regardless of previous approval, the permission to use specific components or equipment, including tires and fuel, may be withdrawn for any reason the Chief Technical Director deems in the best interest of competition.